 Disclaimer: I own nothing related to or part of Star Trek.
-This fan fiction was written purely for fun.

 The Adventures of Augment Gothic